dan-atack/P5JS/README.md

 6. Add dummy buttons as placeholders to sidebar UI.

-### Phase 3 - Mouse Pointer Following and Buildings - November 7, 2021
+### Phase 3 - Mouse Pointer Following and Building Placement Preliminaries - November 7, 2021

 1. Create Infrastructure class, which will be like the map of the infrastructure the player builds.